 Women’s studies is an easy social science major for discussing how gender roles impact half of the globe’s population.
-Both ladies and gents learn about the societal injustices that sparked the feminist movement.
+Students learn about the societal injustices that sparked the feminist movement.
 Choosing WS courses is suitable for future activists, nonprofit directors, health educators, union organizers, and policy aides.
-Many schools that offer this degree require a minimum of courses for degree completion as well as low GPA requirements, making this an easy degree option.
+Many schools require a minimum of courses for degree completion as well.
+With low GPA requirements, this an easy degree option.
 Those who graduate with this easy bachelor’s degree can find work as social workers, counselors, or teachers.

 • Oregon State University – Women, Gender & Sexuality Studies B.A.
 Online